zhaoqy1996/Delta2ML/README.md

 ...

 ### Computing the enthalpies of reaction
-In addition to the single point energy, we also trained a model to predict DFT-level enthalpies.
-Note that this model is only trained on equilibrium structures thus can only be used for enthalpies of reaction prediction.
+In addition to the single point energy prediction, we also trained a model to predict DFT-level enthalpies.
+Note that this model was only trained on equilibrium structures thus can only be used for enthalpies of reaction prediction.
 The usage is similar to "predict.py":

 ```
 python predict_H.py -g input_geo -e xTB_energy.csv -o output.csv